William Foster (New South Wales politician, born 1865): Independence from political party

 Foster was as a member of the Nationalist party and its United Australia Party successor, both of which are forces of the centre-right Coalition alliance (known today as the "Liberal–National Coalition").
-However, although he was a loyal supporter of the Coalition Stevens-Bruxner government, he frequently displayed an independence of spirit and often engaged in vigorous debate with members of his own political party.
+However, although he was a loyal supporter of the Coalition's Stevens-Bruxner government, he frequently displayed an independence of spirit and often engaged in vigorous debate with members of his own political party.
 He was acclaimed for his vehement criticism of his party's approach to transport policy, and for crossing the bench to vote against the government on the matter.

 In response to another member of the Legislative Assembly suggesting that he should leave his party, Foster stated "I cannot leave the party, because I have no where else to go.
 I am in the party in order to try to purify it.
 I object to the steady drift towards socialism which is being manifested by the party to which I belong."

 After his death, politician Eric Spooner said that Foster exercised an independence in Parliament which commanded the respect of every member of the Legislative Assembly.